 - June - Internships and Program begins

 - August - Summer Internships concludes

 Acceptance to this program will be based on academic achievements, student involvement, and best fit in order to create a focused affiliation.
 Eligible students must have a completed application by the deadline in order to be reviewed for this opportunity.
 Learn more about the required application materials for SWURP at www.baylor.edu/prehealth/SWURPappmaterials.
-Upon acceptance into the program, students will participate in a 10-week summer research program (June 2nd through August 8th).
+Upon acceptance into the program, students will participate in a 10-week summer research program (in Temple, Texas).
 At the conclusion of the summer program, qualified students may be provided the option of continuing an academic year program.
 Qualifications for the academic year program will be based on summer performance evaluations and recommendations by research mentors.
-Ten students will be accepted into year 1 of the summer program.
 There are no student stipends for this program at this time.